What to Expect in this Guide

-On this page you will get an introduction into the topic and you can immediately practice on the platform each step that you have learned.
-At the end of the seminar you will have a first project based on smartphone data with automatically generated text.
+On this page, you will get an introduction to the topic and you can immediately practice each step that you have learned on the platform.
+At the end of the seminar, you will have a first project, based on smartphone data with automatically generated text.

 Requirements: For this Basic Guide you don't need any previous knowledge.

-Data analysis Take a look at the data and check which information you can extract from it.
+Data analysis: Take a look at the data and check what information you can extract from it.

-Text conception You decide which information the text should have, how this information should be formulated and how your text should be structured.
+Text conception: You decide what information the text should have, how this information should be formulated and how your text should be structured.

-Rule set In the rule set you can access your data and create logical evaluations about it.
-You can also define which words should be used for the outcomes of those evaluations.
+Ruleset: In the ruleset, you can access your data and create logical evaluations about it.
+You can also define which words should be used for the outcomes of these evaluations.

-Quality assurance After you finish the configuration of the project, you perform a quality assurance step, where you check the project and its results for correctness.
+Quality assurance: After you finish the configuration of the project, you then perform a quality assurance step, where you check the project and its results for correctness.

-Text generation Now you are ready to generate your own automated texts.
+Text generation: Now you are ready to generate your own automated text.

 Start a Text Generation Project and Import Data

-On the NLG Platform the organizational unit is the "Project".
-A Project contains everything you need to generate texts:
+On the NLG Platform, the organizational unit is called the "Project".
+A Project contains everything you need to generate text:

 - The data that you import.

 - The ruleset you develop for your texts.

-- your statements, e.g. the part of text you write.
+- Your statements, e.g. the part of the text you write.

 Assess and Prepare Data for the NLG Platform

 Data is a basic prerequisite for text generation on the NLG platform.
-It provides the essential input for the content of your texts.
-In order to get meaningful and useful texts, the data you use should comply with a few conditions.
+It provides the essential input for the content of your text.
+In order to get meaningful and useful text, the data you use should comply with a few conditions.